 Pledge manager open until the end of the year

-The corona pandemic was a factor to keep track of.
-At Cephalofair Games, they “weren't sure how the pandemic would affect the project,” explains Childres.
-However, you certainly knew that many were going through a hard time, also financially.
-At Cephalofair Games, they wanted to be as accommodating as possible, explains Childres and thus also offer those the chance to bake Frosthaven for whom it is currently not financially possible.
+The corona pandemic was a factor to keep in mind.
+At Cephalofair Games, "they weren't sure how the pandemic would affect the project," explains Childres.
+However, it was certainly known that many were going through a hard time, also financially.
+At Cephalofair Games, they wanted to be as accommodating as possible, explains Childres, and so also offer those the chance to bake Frosthaven for whom it is currently not financially possible.

-"We encouraged fans to support the campaign for one US dollar if they weren't sure they could afford more at the moment."
-The Pledge Manager will now be available until the end of the year so that backers have plenty of time to pay for the board game.
+"We encouraged fans to donate to the campaign for $XNUMX if they weren't sure they could afford more right now."
+The pledge manager will now be available through the end of the year to give backers plenty of time to pay for the board game.

 I hope you enjoy Frosthaven!
 It will be an epic experience!

 Isaac Childres to the German fans